 We have found xfs to be the most efficient filesystem when writing multiple streams of video to disk.
 A benchmarking tool disk_rw_benchmark.c is available to help compare filesystems and disk configurations.

-The authors of Ingex develop and test using openSUSE 11.1.
-Although we plan to provide RPMs for the various modules that make up the software, currently it needs to be built from the source code.
-This is available from cvs or as release packages for download.
+The authors of Ingex develop and test using openSUSE.
+The software currently needs to be built from source code.
+This is available from cvs or as release packages (out of date now) for download.

 Instructions on how to build and install the Ingex Studio software are in the file below.